awsdocs/amazon-sns-developer-guide/doc_source/sns-dead-letter-queues.md

 ## Why do message deliveries fail?<a name="why-do-message-deliveries-fail"></a>

 In general, message delivery fails when Amazon SNS can't access a subscribed endpoint due to a *client\-side* or *server\-side error*\.
 When Amazon SNS receives a client\-side error, or continues to receive a server\-side error for a message beyond the number of retries specified by the corresponding retry policy, Amazon SNS discards the message—unless a dead\-letter queue is attached to the subscription\.
 Failed deliveries don't change the status of your subscriptions\.
-For more information, see [Message delivery retries](sns-message-delivery-retries.md)\.
+For more information, see [Amazon SNS message delivery retries](sns-message-delivery-retries.md)\.

 ### Client\-side errors<a name="client-side-errors"></a>